Collage and Context, Performance and Participation: Interview with Dan Cardinal McCartney

 Vol. 1 Issue 01 Summer 2019

-Interview held by Louis Fermor on 28 April 2019 on Treaty 7 Territory in Mohkintstis (Calgary)
+Interview held by Louie Fermor on 28 April 2019 on Treaty 7 Territory in Mohkintstis (Calgary)

 Dan Cardinal McCartney graduated from the Alberta College of Art + Design in 2016.
 His maternal family is from Fort Chipewyan, Alberta although he was raised in Fort McMurray.
 His maternal blood lines are a proud mix of Mikisew Cree, Suline Dene and Métis.
 As a two spirit, transmasculine person, Dan sifts through questions of blood memory and inter- generational trauma.
 Gender dysphoria, combined with cultural diaspora, leaves gashes to either remain open or to be scabbed over in time.